google/caliban/docs/cli/caliban_cloud.rst

   you attempt to run a Cloud command, Caliban will exit.

 * **region**\ : The Cloud region you specify with this flag is used for AI Platform job submission.
-Any value listed in the "Americas" section of `AI Platform's region docs <https://cloud.google.com/ml-engine/docs/regions>`_ is valid (Let us know if you need global regions!).
-If you don't specify a region Caliban will examine your environment for a ``$REGION`` variable and use this if supplied; if that's not set it will default to ``"us-central1"``.
+Any value listed in `AI Platform's region docs
+  <https://cloud.google.com/ml-engine/docs/regions>`_ is valid.
+If you don't
+  specify a region Caliban will examine your environment for a ``$REGION`` variable and use this if supplied; if that's not set it will default to ``"us-central1"``.
 See ``caliban cloud --help`` for all possible arguments.

 * **machine_type**\ : Specifies the type of machine to use for each submitted AI platform job.
 See ``caliban cloud --help`` for all possible values.
 See